This is what happened to me after I got released from San Luis Obispo county jail in 1995

 I hitchhiked into Grover Beach (I'm not sure if it was still called Grover City at that point in time; at some point in the 1990s they changed the name from Grover City to Grover Beach), and I walked to Vince's house.
 I had been living at his house and paying rent before I got locked up, and he had said I could store my stuff at his house free of charge.
 When Vince came, he gave me my stuff, but he wanted to keep the most crucial piece of equipment that I would need that day: my green backpack.
 He said that as payment for storing my stuff, he wanted to keep the backpack, and I let him talk me out of it.
 It was the most heartless thing anyone has ever done to me.
 I was homeless, and he was taking the one thing from me that I needed the most.

 At some point I had called my dad collect and asked him if I could stay with him; my mission was to take my belongings to San Luis Obispo, check in at the probation department and let them know I was moving to Sacramento, then walk to the Greyhound station and buy a ticket to Sacramento.
 While I was walking to the bus stop to catch the Central Coast Area Transit (CCAT) I threw the box I had been carrying away.
 It contained my dad's Marine Corps. photograph with the frame, and all of the stories I had written when I was locked up.
+I did this out of anger at what my friend Vince had done by keeping my backpack.

 When I arrived in Sacramento, I moved in at my dad's, and my stepmother's mom was living with them.
 I tried restarting my SSI, but was told over the phone that I would have to check myself into a locked facility to get my SSI started.
 I went there and got on medication, then I came back to the house and Betty's mother (Betty is my stepmother) became my payee.
+I had been taking psychiatric medication since just before I turned 18.
+At one point, I was pretty far gone with the delusions I had.
+Getting diagnosed really helped me.

 What happened next is something I don't remember clearly, but I remember I was walking around Sacramento without food or money, and at one point I called 911 because my feet were bleeding.
 When the two paramedic chicks picked me up, I flipped out in the ambulance and they dropped me off by the side of the freeway.
 I spent several days living on grass and sleeping beside some railroad tracks under some trees.
 It was a strange experience, but it was peaceful, too.
 At some point, I ended up back in that locked mental health facility, and I got released to some Asian people who ran a board and care house for people on SSI.